Computing with necklaces on elliptic curves: Examples

 \section{Examples}

 Throughout this final section, we will give elliptic curves with their label from Cremona's tables~\cite{cremona} together with links to the corresponding page at~\cite{lmfdb}.
-The elliptic curves defined over $\QQ$ with complex multiplication, which appear frequently, will be denoted by $E_{D}$ where $D$ is the discriminant of the order.
+The rational \textsc{cm}~points, i.e., points in $X(\QQ)$ whose elliptic curves are defined over $\QQ$ and have complex multiplication, appear frequently; they will be denoted by $E_{D}$ where $D$ is the discriminant of the order.
 The list of all of them was given in Table~\ref{cm_overQ_tab}.